MaxineXiong/MaxineXiong/README.md

 - 📃 You can read my blog posts [here](https://medium.com/@maxinexiong2)

-- 💡 Open to collaborating on projects and innovative ideas.
+- 💡 Open to collaborating on projects and innovative ideas

 - 📫 How to reach me: maxinexiong2@gmail.com